fluttered-book/fluttered-book.github.io/content/_index.md

 The target audience is CS students and entry-level programmers.
 However, experienced developers can also use it to gain insight into best practices, patterns and architecture.

+_Flutter and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC._
+_Dart and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC._